2021 Filing Extensions for US Expats

 You may ask, what are the filing extensions for US expats?
 Well, to start – April 15th is the tax deadline for US Americans in the states.
 But you may be surprised to know that not many US expats are aware that once they leave the country they still need to file their US taxes.
 Most especially, that they have an automatic extension of time, where their taxes are due on June 15th.
 (However, if you do owe tax payments, US expats need to pay by the April 15th deadline or else interest will accrue).

-So frankly, US expats don’t need to worry about filing their taxes by the typical April 15th deadline.
+US expats don’t need to worry about filing their taxes by the typical April 15th deadline.
 There is an automatic (and free!) extension to June 15th.